CBS Evening News: 1981–1993

 Cronkite was replaced as anchor of the program the Monday after his retirement, March 9, 1981, by 49-year-old Dan Rather, who had been with CBS News as a correspondent since the early 1960s, and later became a correspondent for the network's news magazine, 60 Minutes.
 Concerns about excessive liberalism in the media were frequently leveled at Rather, the CBS Evening News, CBS News, and CBS in general.
 Some of these concerns dated from Rather's position as White House correspondent for the network's news division during the Nixon administration.
 A shouting match with Vice President George H. W. Bush during an interview on live television in January 1988 related to the Iran–Contra affair did little to dispel those concerns.
 Rather unapologetically defended his behavior in statements the following day, and Bush went on to win the presidential election in November.

-Earlier, on September 1, 1986, amid a brewing battle among CBS's board of directors for control of the company and turmoil at CBS News, Rather closed his Monday broadcast with the word "courage", and repeating it the following night.
+Earlier, on September 1, 1986, amid a brewing battle among CBS's board of directors for control of the company and turmoil at CBS News, Rather closed his Monday broadcast with the word "courage", and repeated it the following night.
 On September 3, Rather said the masculine noun for the Spanish word for "courage", coraje (the primary translation for "courage" in Spanish is valor).
 In the face of media attention and pleas from his staff, Rather abandoned the signoff on September 8.

 On September 11, 1987, Rather marched off camera in anger just before a remote broadcast of the program when it appeared that CBS Sports' coverage of a U.S. Open tennis semifinal match between Steffi Graf and Lori McNeil was going to run over into time allotted for the newscast.
 Rather was in Miami covering the visit to the city by Pope John Paul II.
 When the tennis match ended sooner than expected at 6:32 pm Eastern, Rather was nowhere to be found, and six minutes of dead air followed before he returned to the broadcast position; nearly half of the audience watched and waited.
 Rather attempted to explain his actions with a statement release on Sunday, but made no mention of it on his next newscast on Monday, delayed by the men's final.
 By 1990, the CBS Evening News had fallen to third place in the ratings, behind ABC's World News Tonight with Peter Jennings and NBC Nightly News with Tom Brokaw.

 On January 22, 1991, demonstrators from the AIDS Coalition to Unleash Power (ACT UP) broke into the CBS News studio and chanted "Fight AIDS, not Arabs" during the show's introduction.
 One protester was seen on camera just as Rather began speaking.
 Rather immediately called for a commercial break, but the screen went black instead for six seconds before returning to Rather.
 He apologized twice to viewers about the incident.